migaid/migaid.github.io/menu/english.md

 Things most needed:

-Our new donation center at Rottenbiller street 32. is expecting the following donations:

 - 0.5 liters natural water
 - 0.2 liters fruit juice
 - musli bars, chocolate bars, pre-packed (small portion) waffels, biscuits, snacks
 - apples, bananas
 - BKK tickets
-- BABY ITEMS: baby clothes, baby shoes, carriers, baby carriages (collapsible), wet wipes, diapers
-- blankets, mattress (polifoam), sleeping bags
+- personal hygiene items: shower gel, soap, shampoo, toothpaste, toothbrush, razor, shaving foam, deodorant, sanitary pads
+- medicines, bandages, first aid kit

-**Please do not bring** these kind of donations, because we cannot store them yet:
+**Please do not bring** these kind of donations, because we cannot accept them:
 - sandwich ingredients
-- children and adult clothes, shoes
-- hygiene products
+- warm foods
-- toys
+- medicines

-We will soon open another storage place where we will be able to receive these donations too, we thank you for your patience!

-We also welcome anybody with a little free time to help us select incoming donations and prepare packages from 3 pm onwards!
-Thanks for everyone for the help!

 {% include alert info='Please note that most of the refugees are Muslims which means they do not consume anything that has pork or alcohol.' %}

-For the time being, please do **not** bring other donations such as clothes, toys, hygiene items, blankets and other items intended for use in the refugee camps.
-We are working on a solution to be able to receive donations to be sent to the camps.
-As soon as this has been realised, we will communicate it to you.

 In the meanwhile, we really **need more volunteers at the train stations** to give information and directions to the immigrants.
 Please look for our volunteers at the train stations of Budapest (Nyugati, Déli, Keleti) and offer your help directly!

-We **need help at our storage room** to receive and select the donations and put together personal packages.
-If you are able to help, please come to our storage room at Rottenbiller street 32., Budapest, between 15.00 and 20.00 any days of the week.
+We **need help at our storage facilities** to receive and select the donations and put together personal packages.
+If you are able to help, please come to one of our storage facilities, any days of the week.
+Watch for opening times!

 If you live far away but you would still like to donate something, we can recommend for example **online shopping**, at Tesco or GRoby, paid online and shipped to the storage room between 15:00 and 20:00.